-KDADS contracts with the Aging and Disability Resource Centers (ADRC) to receive referrals, provide options counseling, complete the standard intake and conduct the functional eligibility assessment for the FE waiver.
+KDADS contracts with the Aging and Disability Resource Centers (ADRC) to receiving referrals, provide options counseling, complete the standard intake and conduct the functional eligibility assessment for the PD waiver.

-The MCOs, or their designee, conducts a comprehensive needs assessment, develops the Person-Centered Service Plan that includes both state plan services and FE waiver services, offers provider choice, choice between self or agency direction, conducts provider credentialing, provider training, monitoring of service delivery and participates in the comprehensive state quality improvement strategy for the KanCare program.
+The MCOs, or their designee, conduct a comprehensive needs assessment, develop the Person-Centered Service Plan (which includes both waiver and state plan services), assist the participant in developing the Participant Interest Inventory (PII), offer provider choice, offer choice between self or agency direction, conduct provider credentialing, conduct provider training, monitor of service delivery and participate in the comprehensive state quality improvement strategy for the KanCare program.